stevleibelt/trainee/orm/propel1/README.md

 * add a table called "tracklist" that includes usefull informations about a track on a album
 * write a query that returns just "id" and "name" from the interpret table

-## Answere Yourself the Following Questions
+## Answer Yourself the Following Questions

 * what is pdo?
 * what is an orm?